 For example, bundling an ebook with complementary guides, or pairing a mini-course with exclusive access to templates is a win-win for customers seeking more bang for their buck.

-The key to bundle and upsell success?
-As always, know your audience and their needs.
-Tailor bundles and upsells to complement their purchase, offering solutions or enhancements that will actually amplify their experience and knowledge.
+Tailor bundles and upsells to complement your customer’s purchase, offering solutions or enhancements that will actually amplify their experience and knowledge.

 Done right, bundles and upsells can elevate your sales game, pull in your audience, and expand your offerings all at once.